MA Economics

 Students interested in building their work portfolios also have the option of pursuing the Work Integrated Learning (WIL) stream of the MA in Economics.
 This stream faciliates practical experiential learning opportunities that enable students to build their skills and contacts beyond the classroom.

 In addition to these compulsory courses, students take four** electives during Fall and Winter.
-Two of these electives may be taken outside the department.
+Two of these electives may be taken outside the department with the approval of the graduate chair (economics) and of the course instructor.
 Many of these elective courses provide students with an opportunity to undertake a substantial economic project of their own, most commonly but not exclusively, an original empirical economic analysis.
 Such work is supported by research facilities affiliated with the department, such as the Secure Empirical Analysis Lab (SEAL), the Statistics Canada Research Data Centre (RDC), and the McMaster Decision Science Laboratory (McDSL).

 *All students registering in ECON 721 (Micro Theory 1) or 723 (Macro Theory 1) are required to take the mathematics preparation course.
 The department offers an intensive ten-day refresher course in mathematics in August, prior to the start of regular graduate courses for the fall term.
 Students are tested regarding their mathematics preparation in a two part examination.
 Part I covers topics related to 721-Micro Theory I and part II covers topics related to 723-Macro Theory I and matrix algebra.
 Each part has its own final examination.
 Students registered in 721 (723) must write the exam related to part I (part II).
 A student’s score on the part I (part II) exam counts as 10% of the student’s final grade in 721-Micro Theory I (723-Macro Theory I ).

-**MA students will have only space for one elective in the Fall term and they will have plenty of choice: ECON 703, 710, 733, 751, 782 and 788.
-The program expects students to take their elective courses during Fall and Winter and no electives are offered in the summer.
-In the summer regular stream MA students will take 701 to work on their final paper while WIL stream students will do a co-op placement course, ECON 796
+** The program expects students to take their elective courses during Fall and Winter and no electives are offered in the summer.
+In the summer regular stream MA students will take 701 to work on their final paper while WIL stream students will do a co-op placement course, ECON 796.

 ***Incoming students are strongly encouraged to register for ECON 4T03, in the summer prior, in order to be well prepared for first term micro so the preparation is strong and recent.

-The application portal opens on November 15th and closes on January 15th.
-If the date falls on the weekend, the portal will close on the following business day.
+The application portal opens on November 15th and closes on January 14th.

 Learn more about the graduate studies application process and how to apply.